YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 The DeviceControl namespace provides interfaces for controlling client devices or reporting to CIC the result of changing client device settings.

-Some user requests may be a control request of their client device.
-If the analyzed user request is for controlling the client device, the client will receive a directive of `DeviceControl` namespace.
-Then the client must to perform the task instructed by the directive and then send the result to CIC.
+Some user requests may contain a control request of their client device.
+If the analyzed user request is for controlling the client device, the client will receive a directive of the `DeviceControl` namespace.
+Then the client must perform the task instructed by the directive and then send the result to CIC.
 For more information, see the [Client device control workflow](#DeviceControlWorkFlow).

 The client device can be connected to a third-party Bluetooth device using the `DeviceControl` message.
 CIC controls the connection to a third-party Bluetooth device by sending a directive for Bluetooth pairing and connection to the client.
 The client will frequently report the information related to the paired Bluetooth device using the [`BluetoothInfoObject`](/CIC/References/Context_Objects.md#BluetoothInfoObject) of the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context.
 For more information on creating a connection, refer to each directive and event.